 Google Pixel phones are most susceptible to leaks at least that’s what the history suggests.
 The silicon valley giant’s first Pixel in 2016 to Pixel 3 in 2018 and even the watered-down Pixel 3a siblings all made headlines before the launch due to various leaks.
 Last year, Engadget published the Pixel 3 review days before the official launch.
 Despite Google’s best efforts Pixel 4 and Pixel 4XL leaks also started trickling down.
 To kill the speculations around Pixel 4 render leak, Google itself released Pixel 4 images from the back.

 Thence, we know what the new Pixel phone would look like from the rear side.
 With Google’s bold move of posting official render months before the official launch has settled the debate on square camera bump on the rear.
 Thanks to the official Pixel 4 render, it is also clear that for the first time a Pixel phone will feature multiple cameras at the back.

 If you are a Pixel fanboy, this post will be your home for all the rumors and leaks of Pixel 4 and Pixel 4 XL ahead of the launch.
 We will regularly update this post with key specifics, features, price, release date milling in the rumor factory.

 Google Pixel 4 Release Date

 Reputed tipster Evan Blass tweeted the photo of a leaked Verizon 2019 marketing timeline.
-This reveals the Pixel 4 launch date which seems to be in October.
+This revealed that the Pixel 4 launch date will be in October.

 Google Pixel 4 Price